dmckenna-gumgum/junior-ui-ux-engineer/moviead.md

 - Responsive - should look great at any browser width
 - Retina assets
 - Animated
+- Contains a logo, graphics, and a "call to action" button ie: "Buy Now"
 - Fixed to the bottom of your browser
 - [Example](https://gallery.gumgum.com/in-screen/pbs-victoria/tablet)